B987352101_O1995.pdf

 It was a fitting funeral song for the famous sailor.

-His memorial is
+His memorial is the name that the Maori has

 for the cape—